scaomath/kaggle-jane-street/README.md

 # EDA
 - Only 35%-40% of the samples have `action` being 1, depending on the CV split.
+- Carl's observation: huge spike in the histogram of features 3,4,6,19,20,22,38 etc, also lurking on the far left side of features 71, 85, 87, 92, 97, 105, 127 and 129.
+A smaller spike is seen for feature 116.

 # NN models
 Current NN models use `date>85` and `weight>0`.